thrifat007/influencer-gear/README.md

 ## Description

-Mission 2022 is a Landing Page made with HTML & CSS.
+Influencer Gear is an E-commerce Landing Page made with HTML & CSS.
 Perfect to promote your work, your business or yourself.

 ### Technologies